Hourglass (Dave Gahan album)

-Hourglass is the second solo studio album by English vocalist Dave Gahan, released on 17 October 2007 by Mute Records.
+Hourglass is the second solo studio album by English singer Dave Gahan, released on 17 October 2007 by Mute Records.
 It received generally favourable reviews; most critics complimented its electronica sound, while some criticised it for sounding too similar to Gahan's group Depeche Mode.

 Critical reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 64, based on 18 critical reviews, which indicates "generally favorable reviews."
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 64, based on 18 critical reviews, which indicates "generally favorable reviews".

 Ben Hogwood of musicOMH wrote, "Gahan, it seems, is progressing into a well-rounded, mature songwriter who plays to all his strengths, and in particular the cracked voice, and its ability to move from a confidential whisper to a rabble-rousing bellow.
 These songs show him in a newly redemptive prime and will satisfy both short and long term devotees".